Manj-2343/Lern_REACT/README.md

 pasing the dat from on ecomponent to anathore 15.Context Api: context Api is a feature that allows you to manage and share state accross your component tree with out having to pass props down manually at every level
+16.UseReducer():
+UseReducer is hook that is similar to useState,but it is designed for more complex state objects or state transitions that involves multiple sub-values.it allows you to manage state in a functional,immutable way.